openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 @endsphinxdirective

 Notice that MULTI allows you to **change device priorities on the fly**.
 You can alter the order, exclude a device, and bring an excluded device back.
-Still, it does not allow to add new devices.
+Still, it does not allow adding new devices.

 @sphinxdirective